 After Bang Face, Serbian and von Shirach toured across the U.K. and Europe.
 And despite missing his dog Lady and favored hometown burritos, the drummer managed to let loose for what he considered his favorite show of the tour.

 “We played a pretty big show in Brussels for my birthday with some friends from San Diego called Narrows.
 It ruled.
 They brought a cake out to me onstage, and the entire club of 700 people sang happy birthday to me.”

-He announced his engagement to Bambi Davies in early 2011.
-Later that year, he played on Sin Sin Sin, the debut album by 21 year-old Teri Suaréz, aka Teri Gender Bender, the Guadalajara-born performance artist whose career he is helping to launch.
+In 2011, he played on Sin Sin Sin, the debut album by 21 year-old Teri Suaréz, aka Teri Gender Bender, the Guadalajara-born performance artist whose career he is helping to launch.

 After moving to Austin, Texas, Serbian co-founded a new band alongside members of the Roller, calling themselves Wet Lungs.
 Their debut 7-song Vile Hobbies EP was released in late 2014.
 By then, Serbian and his wife had moved back to San Diego.

 The 2014 Asia Argento film Incompresa featured onscreen roles for both Justin Pearson and Gabe, who joined with Three One G labelmate Luke Henshaw to contribute to the film's soundtrack.
 The following year, Serbian and Henshaw released a collaborative album called Variations In the Key Of the Afterlife.

 Serbian passed away on April 30, 2022.
 "This world will miss Gabe as a friend, family member, musician, and artist," posted The Locust online.
 "He will continue to live on in so many ways and through everyone he has connected with during his time with us.
 May 1st is his birthday, and we hope that you can find a way to celebrate his life.
 During this difficult time we ask that you give Gabe’s family privacy."